joergschultzelutter/secure-aprs-bastion-bot/docs/secure-aprs-bastion-bot.md

 This secton displays the complete [preconfigured template file](/src/secure-aprs-bastion-bot/secure-aprs-bastion-bot.cfg.TEMPLATE).
 All generic parts of the configuration file, such as the configuration of beacons and bulletins, are described in detail in the accompanying [configuration file documentation](https://github.com/joergschultzelutter/core-aprs-client/blob/master/docs/configuration.md).

+>[!WARNING]
+>Friendly reminder - You HAVE to apply your very own configuration data (e.g. callsign, passcode) to the configuration file template.

 ```
 lorem ipsum
 ```